GiacomoPope/Castryck-Decru-SageMath/README.md

 **Sage version**: This code was developed using SageMath 9.5, and works on the latest stable version: 9.6.
 Certain isogeny functions require SageMath 9.5 and above, so if the code does not run, check your current version with `sage --version`.

+## Deviation from Castryck-Decru Attack

+The latest commit introduces a modification of the Castryck-Decru attack in which only the first $\beta_1$ ternary digits must be guessed.
+Now, instead of recovering the remaining digits one by one, the secret isogeny is directly calculated from the result of the (2,2)-isogeny chain.

+This modification was introduced in [#12 Implement direct computation of isogeny once the first splitting is found](https://github.com/jack4818/Castryck-Decru-SageMath/pull/19) and was acomplished by [Rémy Oudompheng](https://twitter.com/oudomphe).

+A description of the attack is described in: [A note on implementing direct isogeny determination in the Castryck-Decru SIKE attack](https://www.normalesup.org/~oudomphe/textes/202208-castryck-decru-shortcut.pdf).

+Additional derivations appear in how the Glue-and-Split computations can be found, which can be seen in the file `richelot_aux.sage` in the functions:

+* `FromProdToJac()`
+* `FromJacToJac()`

+Thanks again to [Rémy Oudompheng](https://twitter.com/oudomphe) for deriving and implementing these faster algorithms.

 ## Baby Example

 During development of the code, we created a weaker parameter set `SIKEp64` with $p = 2^{33}\cdot 3^{19} - 1$.
 This has the benefit of helping debug our implementation while also giving instant gratification of seeing an attack in real time.